 How long does it take to complete the program?

 Since the program can be completed by individual participants at times that are convenient for them, the time it takes to complete the program can vary.
-Our experience tells us that a participant who commits 5 hours a week over a 10-week period can complete all 10 of the program modules and add significant knowledge and skills to their partnerships with families.
+Our experience tells us that a participant who commits 4 hours a week over a 15-week period can complete all 10 of the program modules and add significant knowledge and skills to their partnerships with families.
 A shorter or longer time for program completion can also be tailored to the needs of a particular participant.
+Participants have up to six months to complete the program.

 How does someone participate in the program?